+- Interface with South West Growth Area

+- Interface with Wianamatta-South Creek corridor

 - Aircraft noise

 - Safeguarding airport operations

 - Land fragmentation

 - Supporting existing agricultural operations as interim uses

 - Ensuring development density supports transport infrastructure investment.

-- Provide for mixed-use communities with a diversity of housing and maximising access to retail, cultural and community services. - Connect communities via frequent public transport to the new Airport and surrounding centres including Aerotropolis Core and Liverpool. - Maintain productive rural and periurban activities are alongside compact urban centres. - Plan for an appropriate and activated interface to Wianamatta-South Creek, Kemps Creek and Western Sydney Parklands. - Connect the Precinct to the Aerotropolis Core via active transport. - Locate local employment and live/ work opportunities in local centres and along key corridors such as Fifteenth Avenue. - Develop Fifteenth Ave as a shaded landscaped transport boulevard with public transport priority. - Locate higher-density development along Fifteenth Avenue transport nodes, recognising its role as a centre serving corridor.
+- Provide for mixed-use communities with a diversity of housing and maximising access to retail, cultural and community services. - Connect communities via frequent public transport to the new Airport and surrounding centres including Aerotropolis Core, Leppington and Liverpool. - Maintain productive rural and periurban activities are alongside compact urban centres. - Plan for an appropriate and activated interface to Wianamatta-South Creek, Kemps Creek and Western Sydney Parklands. - Connect the Precinct to the Aerotropolis Core via active transport. - Locate local employment and live/ work opportunities in local centres and along key corridors such as Fifteenth Avenue. - Develop Fifteenth Ave as a shaded landscaped transport boulevard with public transport priority. - Locate higher-density development along Fifteenth Avenue transport nodes, recognising its role as a centre serving corridor.

-- Use flexible zoning to maximise diversity (Planning Partnership, Western City and Aerotropolis Authority and the Department of Planning, Industry and Environment). - Link staging of rezoning and development to the market viability of medium density housing types and infrastructure provision.
-(Planning Partnership). - Stage the delivery of frequent public transport services along key corridors including Fifteenth Avenue (Planning Partnership). - Deliver retail and community/cultural facilities upfront to service residential development early.
-(Planning Partnership, Transport for NSW and Department of Planning, Industry and Environment). - Reserve road corridors for Ramsay Road and Devonshire Road upgrades and potential Tenth Avenue link (Planning Partnership, Transport for NSW and Department of Planning, Industry and Environment). - Address interface with and activation of Kemps Creek and Wianamatta-South Creek (Planning Partnership). - Investigate connections to Western Sydney Parklands (Planning Partnership and Department of Planning, Industry and Environment). - Prepare a public domain strategy for the entire precinct (Planning Partnership and Department of Planning, Industry and Environment). - Develop Affordable Housing Scheme to deliver affordable housing as part of all residential development (Planning Partnership).
+- Use flexible zoning to maximise diversity (Planning Partnership, Western Parkland City Authority and the Department of Planning, Industry and Environment). - Link staging of rezoning and development to the market viability of medium density housing types and infrastructure provision.
+(Planning Partnership). - Stage the delivery of frequent public transport services along key corridors including Fifteenth Avenue (Transport for NSW). - Deliver retail and community/cultural facilities upfront to service residential development early.
+(Planning Partnership, Transport for NSW and Department of Planning, Industry and Environment). - Reserve road corridors for Ramsay Road and Devonshire Road upgrades and potential Tenth Avenue link (Planning Partnership, Transport for NSW and Department of Planning, Industry and Environment). - Address interface with and activation of Kemps Creek and Wianamatta-South Creek (Planning Partnership). - Investigate connections to Western Sydney Parklands (Planning Partnership and Department of Planning, Industry and Environment). - Prepare a public domain strategy for the entire precinct (Planning Partnership and Department of Planning, Industry and Environment). - Investigate the viability of an affordable housing scheme to deliver affordable housing (Planning Partnership, councils) - Develop an affordable housing strategy to deliver affordable housing as part of all residential development (Councils).